KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 {{< readfile file="/content/docs/getting-started/kirigami/advanced-connect_models/CMakeLists.txt" highlight="cmake" emphasize=13 >}}

 This will serve as the canvas for this tutorial page.

+## Using raw strings

+To make this tutorial easier to understand how the model is populated, we will be disabling a feature that KDE applications using extra-cmake-modules (ECM) use by default that [optimizes string code](https://doc.qt.io/qt-6/qstring.html#QT_NO_CAST_FROM_ASCII).
+This allows us to bypass having to write [QStringLiteral()](https://doc.qt.io/qt-6/qstring.html#QStringLiteral) every time a string is introduced in our C++ code, which will be useful for the code in the upcoming header file.

+In the root `CMakeLists.txt` file, add the following:

+{{< readfile file="/content/docs/getting-started/kirigami/advanced-connect_models/CMakeLists-root.txt" highlight="cmake" emphasize="12" >}}

+{{< alert title="🚨 Do not do this in production" color="danger" >}}

+Disabling this CMake flag is done for didactic purposes *only*.
+Production code should use QStringLiteral() or the [Qt string literals namespace](https://doc.qt.io/qt-6/qt-literals-stringliterals.html) instead where possible.

+{{< /alert >}}

 ## Preparing the Class